 The expert group's work currently addresses the following areas:

 The evaluation of criticality excursion experiments.
 A draft format

 was designed by extending and adapting the International Criticality Safety Benchmark Evaluation Project evaluation format.

-which covers slow transients from the TRACY experimental reactor.
+Phase II exercise will cover slow transients from the TRACY experimental reactor;

-A third phase will study code performances to simulate long-duration experiments,
+Phase III will study code performances to simulate long-duration experiments;

-A final fifth phase will be a detailed analysis of postulated accident conditions.
+A final Phase V will consist of a detailed analysis of postulated accident conditions.